Mount Rainier High School: Athletics

 The co-ed tennis team dominated the Seamount League in the 1980s and 1990s, winning 83 straight matches and one state title in boys' tennis.
 In 1995, Mt.
 Rainier girls finished first and second in state, with Courtney Perkins defeating Lara Botts in the State Championship.
 Top tennis player Lynn Johnson graduated in 1992 with a full ride scholarship to play on the offensive line for the Washington Huskies football team.

 The boys' basketball team finished third in the state AAA championship in 1971, losing to Pasco in a record quadruple overtime semi-final.
 The team has regained a measure of success, returning to the AAA state tourney in 1996, 2004, 2006, 2007, and finishing 4th in 2008.
 In 2012 they competed in the South Puget Sound League (SPSL) and finished 4th place at the AAAA state tournament.

 The volleyball team made the state tournament four times from 1997 to 2002.

 The football team made the state AAA championship in 1990, losing to Tumwater High School.
-The program has had very limited success since 2005, and from 2006-2008 won fewer than 3 games per season.
-But when Chris Paulson took over as head coach for the 2008-09 season they made it to the playoffs eventually losing to Eastside Catholic.
-The 2016 season showed much improvement as the football team finished 7-3, losing to Skyline in the district playoffs and finished in 2nd place in the NPSL.
-In 2018 the Rams claimed 2nd place in the NPSL Sound division and lost to KentWood in a League Playoff game.
+The program has had very limited success since 2005, and from 2006 to 2008 won fewer than 3 games per season.
+But when Chris Paulson took over as head coach for the 2008–09 season they made it to the playoffs eventually losing to Eastside Catholic.
+The 2016 season showed much improvement as the football team finished 7–3, losing to Skyline in the district playoffs and finished in 2nd place in the NPSL.
+In 2018 the Rams claimed 2nd place in the NPSL Sound division and lost to Kentwood in a League Playoff game.
 In 2019 the football team earned another District playoff game after defeating Enumclaw in a league play-off and winning the NPSL Sound Division championship.

 The wrestling team was dominant in the Seamount League from 2004 to 2010, placing first in the league each of those years.

 New facility

 Highline Public Schools' "Capital Facilities Improvement Bond" which passed in March 2002 included allocation of funds to rebuild the aging Mount Rainier High School.
 The old building complex was demolished in the summer of 2005, with new construction appearing in the late fall of 2005.
-The project was completed in time for the beginning of the 2007-08 school year on September 5, 2007.
+The project was completed in time for the beginning of the 2007–08 school year on September 5, 2007.
 The Port of Seattle, operators of Seattle-Tacoma International Airport, near the school, the Federal Aviation Administration, and the State of Washington provided funding for noise insulation, generally regarded as a virtual necessity for an efficient learning environment so near to a major airport.
 During the construction students attended classes at the Highline Public Schools owned Olympic site in the North Hill neighborhood of Des Moines.
 This arrangement was concluded in June 2007, and the new facility opened with the beginning of the 2007/2008 academic year.